 29. Jangling Jack’s

-Jangling Jack’s is a great place for kick-ons after a night out.
+Jangling Jack’s is a great place for kick-on after a night out.
 It helps that their kitchen stays open late, so you don’t need to go home on an empty stomach.
-Jangling Jack’s is a classy affair, so sit down, relax and enjoy your meal and drinks.
+Jangling Jack’s is a classy affair, so sit down, relax and enjoy your meal at one of the cool bars in Sydney.

 Address: 175 Victoria Street, Potts Point NSW 2011